 Walking Israel's Separation Barrier.
 For Fun.

-Bestselling author Mark Thomas finds a very British way of trying to comprehend the Middle Eastern problem
+Bestselling author, comedian and activist Mark Thomas finds a very British way to try to comprehend the Middle Eastern problem

 'Good fences make good neighbours, but what about bad ones?'